minvws/nl-kat-coordination/docs/source/developer_documentation/keiko.md

 _Recommended LateX distro for report developers: [MikTex](https://docs.miktex.org/manual/installing.html)_

 ## File system permissions
-Keiko needs to be able to write to the `reports` directory.
+Keiko needs to be able to write to the `reports` directory, which should be created before running Keiko.
 The location of this folder is configurable with the environment variable `KEIKO_REPORTS_FOLDER`.
 If you are running Keiko as a non-root user, make sure that this directory is writable by the user.

 Keiko creates a temporary directory for each report, which is deleted after the report is compiled.
 This directory is created with Python's [tempfile module](https://docs.python.org/3/library/tempfile.html).
 This should by default work